There are houses that announce themselves, and houses that reveal themselves slowly. This is the latter.

 This isn’t a showpiece.
 It’s a place designed to be lived in by people who value craft, light, and the particular energy of being embedded in a real neighborhood.

-Floor plan, additional photography, and everything worth knowing about this property and the neighborhood — sent to your inbox.
+Floor plan, additional photography, and everything worth knowing about this property and the neighborhood.

 Or continue exploring the property ↓